Contrasting Midwest Energy Emissions (MEEC) and Its Peers

-Midwest Energy Emissions (OTCMKTS:MEEC – Get Rating) is one of 28 publicly-traded companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it weigh in compared to its peers?
-We will compare Midwest Energy Emissions to related companies based on the strength of its dividends, profitability, risk, institutional ownership, valuation, analyst recommendations and earnings.
+Midwest Energy Emissions (OTCMKTS:MEEC – Get Rating) is one of 28 public companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
+We will compare Midwest Energy Emissions to related companies based on the strength of its earnings, institutional ownership, profitability, dividends, valuation, risk and analyst recommendations.

-This table compares Midwest Energy Emissions and its peers’ net margins, return on equity and return on assets.

-This is a summary of recent ratings and price targets for Midwest Energy Emissions and its peers, as reported by MarketBeat.com.
+This is a summary of current ratings and target prices for Midwest Energy Emissions and its rivals, as reported by MarketBeat.com.

 |Sell Ratings